ilkerulusoy/wwdc-parser/README.md

-# WWDC Video Parser
+# WWDC Video & Documentation Parser

-A command-line tool to convert WWDC video pages to markdown format.
+A command-line tool to convert WWDC video pages and Apple Developer documentation to markdown format.

 ## Installation